Recursive-Logic-Core/SLAP/README.md

 > **Deterministic Protocol Specification**
 > Designed and specified by Architect M.M.M.
 Python code provided as a reference implementation artifact.
-> **Operational Boundary:** SLAP is not designed to replace system-of-record storage (SQL, JSON, document stores).
-It functions strictly as an ephemeral, in-memory context serialization layer at the LLM runtime boundary, transforming heavyweight payloads into zero-overhead stream tokens for ingestion.
+> **Operational Boundary:**
+> SLAP is a universal, bidirectional runtime and serialization protocol designed for zero-overhead data transmission, tree-state management, and edge execution.
+It is not intended to displace persistent storage engines (such as SQL or document stores), but operates dynamically at the compute and network boundary—transforming heavyweight payloads into deterministic, bracket-free streams and vice versa without disrupting existing backend infrastructure.

 ---